JavaScript is required

 Preparing a project plan

-Create a project plan that outlines key aspects of the project to support procurement activities and overall achievement of project objectives.
+Create a project plan that outlines its key aspects to support procurement activities and overall achievement of project objectives.

 Why develop a project plan